The Vicarage, Congresbury

 The two-storey limewashed stone of the vicarage has a tiled hipped roof and Greek Doric distyle porch.
 The refectory is supported by buttresses and pantile roofs.
 The hall and rooms above have original fireplaces and ceilings.

-The building is now used for church and community functions.
+The building is now used for church and community functions, with its current Vicar being Rev. Matthew Thompson.
 In 2016 plans were published for the development of 26 homes on the land belonging to the church.
 As part of the proposal the vicarage would become a common house providing a communal kitchen and dining room and office space.